Firm Profile > Hogan Lovells > Hong Kong, Hong Kong

 Hogan Lovells > Firm Profile

-Since opening its first regional office in Hong Kong in 1982, the firm has spent the past 35 years growing the practice in Asia Pacific to encompass over 250 lawyers, including over 50 partners, based in 12 offices in seven countries across the region.
+About our Asia practice: Since opening its first regional office in Hong Kong in 1982, the firm has spent the past 35 years growing the practice in Asia Pacific to encompass over 250 lawyers, including over 50 partners, based in 12 offices including associated offices in seven countries across the region.
 The firm understands the cultural nuances at play in different countries and applies this insight to provide locally viable solutions.
 It also works collaboratively across the region to get clients the advice they need, providing a seamless service no matter how many jurisdictions are involved.

-Other offices: Alicante, Amsterdam, Baltimore, Birmingham, Boston, Brussels, Budapest*, Caracas, Colorado Springs, Denver, Dubai, Dusseldorf, Frankfurt, Hamburg, Houston, Johannesburg, London, Los Angeles, Louisville, Luxembourg, Madrid, Mexico City, Miami, Milan, Minneapolis, Monterrey, Moscow, Munich, New York, Northern Virginia, Paris, Philidelphia, Rio de Janeiro, Rome, San Francisco, S?o Paulo, Silicon Valley, Warsaw, Washington DC, and Zagreb*. *Associated offices.
+Offices: Alicante, Amsterdam, Baltimore, Beijing, Birmingham, Boston, Brussels, Budapest*, Colorado Springs, Denver, Dubai, Dusseldorf, Frankfurt, Hamburg, Hanoi, Ho Chi Minh City, Hong Kong, Houston, Jakarta*, Johannesburg, London, Los Angeles, Louisville, Luxembourg, Madrid, Mexico City, Miami, Milan, Minneapolis, Monterrey, Moscow, Munich, New York, Northern Virginia, Paris, Perth, Philadelphia, Riyadh*, Rome, San Francisco, São Paulo, Shanghai, Shanghai FTZ*, Silicon Valley, Singapore, Sydney, Tokyo, Ulaanbaatar*, Warsaw, Washington, D.C., Zagreb*. * Associated offices

 |Karen Chan||View Profile|